 This grant is a first-come, first-served fund available to Colorado residents who demonstrate financial need (determined by the SAI from FAFSA).

 Just graduated from high school?
-There’s a $1500 scholarship just for you!
-If you enroll at PCC this fall or spring, following your high school graduation date, you qualify for PCC’s Cap and Gown Award.
-Receive $1,500 to be used toward your tuition and fees for one semester.
+There’s a $1,000 scholarship just for you!
+If you graduated high school in 2026 and enroll at PCC this fall or spring, you qualify for PCC’s Cap and Gown Award.
+Receive $1,000 to be used toward your tuition and fees for one semester.
 This credit is in addition to any other financial aid or scholarships you may receive.

 Colorado residents who are returning to school to earn their certificate or degree may be eligible for up to $2,000 in financial assistance through this program.
 Students must meet the following criteria: